AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> It is easy to love your friend, but sometimes the hardest lesson to learn is to love your enemy. — Sun Tzu
+> The search for happiness is one of the chief sources of unhappiness. — Eric Hoffer
 <!--END_SECTION:quote-->